 Here is a case study to illustrate this point.
 I had a patient, who I will call Lisa, who came to me for shortness of breath and chest pain.
 She had multiple investigations including a CT scan of her chest which showed inflammation in her lungs and lymph nodes.
 I did a bronchoscopy, which is a test where I take a long flexible device with a camera and a light to go into her lungs and do a biopsy.
 This did not reveal any specific diagnosis and her symptoms persisted.
 I eventually referred her to a thoracic surgeon for a lung biopsy.
 Before this happened, she had planned a vacation to Trinidad, where she is originally from.

 While she was there her symptoms had, miraculously, completely disappeared but when she got back they returned.
 I then started to question her further about stresses in her life and it was then that she revealed to me that her marriage was not working and there was a lot of tension and conflict with her husband, who had not gone with her on the trip.
 This was proof that her symptoms were a direct result of her grief over her failing marriage because when she was away from him for sometime her symptoms resolved.
 She did not require much convincing that her symptoms were related to the grief and stress caused by her husband and she resolved to leave the situation immediately.

 Can you recall a time when negative emotions derailed your health?
 Are you still suffering from the effects of unresolved emotions?
-My upcoming book may give you the insight you need to finally overcome them.
+My newly released book may give you the insight you need to finally overcome them.